daytonaio/keycloak-admin-client/docs/GroupsAPI.md

 > []GroupRepresentation AdminRealmsRealmGroupsGet(ctx, realm).BriefRepresentation(briefRepresentation).Exact(exact).First(first).Max(max).PopulateHierarchy(populateHierarchy).Q(q).Search(search).Execute()

 Get group hierarchy.
-Only name and ids are returned.
+Only `name` and `id` are returned.  `subGroups` are only returned when using the `search` or `q` parameter.
+If none of these parameters is provided, the top-level groups are returned without `subGroups` being filled.

 ### Example